651 South Hobart Boulevard

 FOR AN INTRODUCTION TO WILSHIRE BOULEVARD, CLICK HERE

 The various oily Gettys figuring into Los Angeles history all seem to have gravitated to Wilshire Boulevard to build or buy their piles, but so did at least one Getty who, though he also derived his riches from the earth, seems unrelated.
 Born in West Hebron, New York, on April 19, 1854, Andrew Getty arrived in Southern California at the age of 24.
 He settled in what became Orange County a year before it was split off from Los Angeles County, opening a grocery business in Tustin while also pursuing a banking career.
 It seems that Getty never intended to be a grocer all his life, or even just a banker—he'd come west to build.
 Eventually not content with small-scale operations, he invested in mining; in his obituary, Getty would be credited as a developer of the Southern California mining industry.
 His son Andrew C. Getty had moved to the big city—Los Angeles—by 1915, and, once his father struck it rich with his stake in Blue Star Mines, senior Getty followed junior.
 Had Senior not been a man given to speculation, he might have thought better of putting up the big house for just he and his wife, Anna, at the increasingly busy southwest corner of Wilshire and Hobart boulevards in the Pellissier Square tract, in which he also bought two other lots to build 729 and 735 South Hobart on spec.
+(Silent-screen star Mae Murray occupied 729 South Hobart during the early '20s.)
 The prestige of Wilshire frontage probably meant something to newly rich people coming from a small town, but, certainly by 1918, motor traffic along the boulevard was growing by leaps and bounds.
 A house on a lot nearby but well off the thoroughfare, such as one of his spec houses or Andrew Jr.'s at 111 North Mariposa Street, would have been more salubrious, and yet, as a banker might just have known, even one from a small town, property along a busy road could only rise in value.
 The formidable mansion Andrew Getty Sr. built in 1918 was late to the game, but the profit he realized just five years later may well have paid for his next house with some left over for a retreat at the beach.

 Where Germain Pellissier's sheep once roamed, houses and apartment buildings began to rise by